omunroe-com/http2specwiki/ContinuationProposals.md

 ### Requirements
 * must refer to the ':' headers first (duh...)
   * today this would imply HEADERS frames start with either one or two opcodes per ':' header, or implies a new opcode type or a different frame...

-## Remove CONTINUATIONS, Fragment HEADERS.

-Remove the CONTINATION frame and fragment HEADERS in the same way that DATA frames are:
-* Remove the continuation frames.
-* Remove priority fields from the HEADERS frame, as these can be sent in a separate PRIORITY frame without concerns of fragmentation.
-* Deduct the HEADER frame sizes from the flow control window sizes, but do not block header frames due to flow control.
-* If it is desired to declare a maximum header size (for 551), then add a SETTINGS_MAX_HEADER_SIZE expressed in uncompressed bytes
-* Remove the header block fragment from the PUSH_PROMISE frame.
-Instead send the headers in a HEADERS+ frame sequence following the PUSH_PROMISE frame.

-### Pros
-* Addresses 550 by allowing headers to be fragmented and interleaved.
-* Addresses 551.
-Since limit is not related to framing, the max header size can be expressed as uncompressed header size.
-* Addresses "uglyness" concerns about how to handle the flags on HEADERS/CONTINUATIONS.
-* Allows for infinite streaming headers

-### Cons
-* Presents same DoS attack surface as CONTINUATIONS
-  * [roberto] Which refers to having to parse the continuation frame, and would be weaker than many of the other ways to attack the protocol: one-byte data payloads, settings sent often, PING sent often, etc. etc.

-### Requirements
-* If HEADERS fragments are interleaved, then HPACK must be changed to allow interleaving (see efficiency below).
-* Intermediaries/servers/senders must place a different semantic understanding on empty header-sets and non-empty header-sets, since empty-header-sets are now indications of differnt things.
-    * [gregw] I don't understand this requirement?
-* If efficiency is a concern, a way of disabling the emission from the reference set must be utilized
-  * could be removing the reference set
-  * could be an opcode which changes how the reference set is emitted
-  * could be turning off everything in the reference set (as one would/could do it today)

 ## Change the state machine to allow for INCOMPLETE_HEADER FRAME